 Ecosystem Refers to all the biological and physical parts of a biological unit (e.g. an estuary, forest, or planet) and their interconnections.

-EMC Estuary Management Committee

-EMS Estuary Management Study
+EMC Estuary Management Committee EMS Estuary Management Study transported to the sea by advection and tidal mixing.

 EPA Environment Protection Authority (part of DECCW)